-Total Open Water Impact for Project: 0.11 acres.
+Total Open Water Impact for Project: < 0.01 acres

-The project shall be constructed in accordance with your application dated received April 8, 2014.
+The project shall be constructed in accordance with your application dated received May 16, 2016 and revisions received on May 19, 2016.
 After reviewing your application, we have decided that these impacts are covered by General Water Quality Certification Number 3891.
 This certification corresponds to the Nationwide Permit 23 issued by the Corps of Engineers.
 In addition, you should acquire any other federal, state or local permits before you proceed with your project including (but not limited to) Sediment and Erosion Control, Non-Discharge and Water Supply Watershed regulations.
 This approval will expire with the accompanying 404 permit.